DanKonigsbach/GetItemDate/README.md

 GetItemDate recognizes either forward slash or hyphen to indicate a parameter.
 So, `-timesep` and `/timesep` are equally good and mean the same thing.

-GetItemDate supports environment varable replacement in the filename.

-GetItemDate operates on a single file per invocation.
-Trying to specify more than one file produces an error message.

 ## Output to Standard Output (STDOUT)
 GetItemDate writes the results to the standard console application output (stdout).